Unincorporated area: Czech Republic

 Note: The Brdy Military Area was abandoned by the Army in 2015 and converted into a protected landscape area, with its area being incorporated either into existing municipalities or into newly established municipalities based on the existing settlements.
 The other four military training areas were reduced in size in 2015 too.
 The decisions on whether the settlements joined existing municipalities or formed new ones were made by plebiscites.

 Denmark

 Ertholmene is a small group of islands that forms the easternmost part of Denmark.
 This small archipelago lies 20 km northeast of Bornholm and is the only part of metropolitan Denmark which is not part of a municipality.
 The islands have been under military jurisdiction since 1685 when Denmark turned Christiansø into a naval base in response to Sweden creating Karlskrona naval base a few years earlier.
 In 1926, the entire area was declared protected cultural heritage.
-Population of less than 100.
+It has a population of 90 people as of 2024.
 Statistics Denmark groups it with Bornholm in Landsdel Bornholm.